runtimeverification/michelson-semantics/michelson.md

   rule <k> M:UnpairMacro  _ => #Eval(#Trim(2,1,#UnpairMacroToString(M)),  M) ... </k>
 ```

-### Logical Macro Definition
+### Logical Macro Evaluation

-Logical macros have separate concrete and symbolic implementations.
-The
+Logical macros are primarily used to enable specialized symbolic reasoning;
-concrete implementation is based off of a functional fold implemented in
-Michelson.
+however, given our desire to have a notation that can be used for formal
+proof and simultaneously is valid Michelson code, we also provide a concrete
+implementation.

 ```concrete
   rule <k> FORALL _ ContextType SeqType Body